 When printing in combination with another material we recommend using the adhesion method for the accompanying material.
 For the currently compatible build materials this means using a brim.
 For the best adhesion and print quality, we recommend printing the build plate adhesion type with the build material (Extruder 1).

 Additional accessories are not required to create a stable printing environment for Ultimaker Breakaway.
-However, based on the accompanying build material it may be necessary to use the front enclosure included in the Advanced 3D Printing Kit, e.g. if printing in combination with Ultimaker ABS.
+However, based on the accompanying build material it may be necessary to use the front enclosure included in the Advanced 3D Printing Kit on the Ultimaker 3, e.g. if printing in combination with Ultimaker ABS.

 Health and safety